pjenvey/path-pep/pep-0NNN.rst

 protocol for objects to declare and provide support for exposing a file system path representation.
 The other part is changes to Python's standard library to support the new protocol.
-These changes will also allow for the pathlib module to drop its provisional status.
+These changes will also have the pathlib module drop its provisional status.

 Protocol